SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 ### Sampling seawater samples

-Please specify how you collected samples and note what equipment you used to do so (e.g. targeted water mass, volume, sampling equipment, replication).

 To collect water samples, use 1,5 L commercial drinking water bottles and clean pre-filters.
-For each location where watersamples are collected, 5 replicates.
+For each location where watersamples are collected, 5 replicates are taken.
 The Niskin carrousel is soaked for 3 minutes on the water surface before going down.
 Each day, two negative field samples are collected by pooring the contect of one bottle drinking water and also open one water bottle in the morning and leave it open on deck near the fishing nets.
 In the evening the bottle we be closed and filtered.
 Ideally these negative control samples do not contain eDNA.
 The seawater samples are taken at one meter above the sea surface.
 It's important that the Niskin carrousel doesn't touch the seafloor!
 When collecting the water sample, use a clean pre-filter.
 Collect 5 replicates of 1,5 L. Water samples are stored at -20°C or in the fridge (then they need to be filtered the same day).
+On every location, take a picture of the 5 water bottles.

 ### Preparation of the Masterflex pump

+1. Clean the bench with 10% bleach, wipe down and clean with 70% EtOH and whipe down.
+2. Place the Masterflex pump on an inverted curverbox.
+This is easier to work with the water bottles and beakers.
-1. Install 2 pump heads to the pump with the adaptor bars.
+3. Install the 2 pump heads on to the pump by using the adaptor bars.
-2. Open the pump heads and insert around 1 m of tube in each rotor and close them.
+4. Open the pump heads and insert around 1 m of tube in each rotor and if check both endings of the tubes have the same lenght.
+5. Close the pumpheads.
-3. Put 2 male luerlock connectors at the outlet end (right side of the tube) of the tubes.
+6. Put 2 male luerlock connectors at the outlet end (right side of the tube) of the tubes.

 ### Preparation of Longmire's Storage Buffer (if needed)

 If there's no freezer available to store the Sterivex filters after filtering the seawater sample, you need to prepare Longmire Storage Buffer in a laminar flow cabinet or cleanroom with the following constitution: 100 mM Tris, 100 mM EDTA, 10 mM NaCl.
 For 1 Sterivex filter, 2 ml Longmire Storage Buffer is used.

+### Preparation of 10% bleach solution

+Dillute the commercial bleach solution 10 times with UltraPure water and store this 10% bleach solution in a container labeld with the correct safety symbols.

+### Preparation of 70% EtOH solution

+Make a 70% solution of the commercial Disolol with UltraPure water and store this 70% solution in a safety bottle labeld with the correct safety symbols

 ### Preparation of the water samples that will be filtered